lambdaJasonYang/lambdaJasonYang.github.io/posts/PureMath/2015-07-14-RealAnalysis.md

 * $S \subseteq M$
 * p is a limit of S iff $\exists p_n :: sequence$ s.t. $p_n converges to p$

+# brightside

+## 3

+* A sequence is **bounded** if exist some number that bounds the sequence
+* Convergent sequences implies bounded sequences but not otherway around
+  * A bounded sequence can rapidly oscillate meaning it is nonconvergent